microsoft/presidio/docs/analyzer/adding_recognizers.md

 In this code snippet, we simulate the external PII detector by using the Presidio analyzer.
 In reality, we would adapt this code to fit the external PII detector we have in hand.

+For an example of integrating a `RemoteRecognizer` with Presidio-Analyzer, see [this example](../samples/python/integrating_with_external_services.ipynb).

 ### Creating pre-defined recognizers

 Once a recognizer is created, it can either be added to the `RecognizerRegistry` via the `add_recognizer` method, or it could be added into the list of predefined recognizers.